MarzioMonticelli/3db-database-explorer/README.md

 The project is based on the idea to develop a 3D Web Service to manage databases and see a 3D representation of the data space through simply web interfaces.

+To read more about this project you can found the final report in ``documentation`` folder.

 ## Installation

 Create a folder called 3dB in the root directory of your local server.
 The local path to the folder you have just created should look like: